Wednesday, October 28, 2015

 The CryptO'pinion?

-Okay fellow ST nutters there are two conclusions to draw here.
+There are two conclusions to draw here.
 If you're using an upgraded ST or have something fancy like a Mega STe, TT, etc/etc then you're gonna love this beautiful game.
-However, there is some slowdown (on the stock ST) and it will get sluggish if the screen is crowded.
+However, there is some slowdown (on the stock ST) and it will get sluggish if the screen is overcrowded.
 Can you handle that?
-I hope so because this game is a Christmas Cracker.
+I hope so!

 Stop whatever you're doing and download this wonderful game from Klaz' Hideaway (both hard drive & floppy versions).
 Klaz has implemented support for faster Atari computers and my own Mega STe (16MHz) delivered a far better framerate!
 Which transforms the game completely - it's now mind-bogglingly ACE!!